montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Information on indictments

-• Related criminal history where available
+• Related criminal history, where available

-• Witness statements, sworn affidavits
+• Witness statements, affidavits

 • The testimony of expert witnesses